 The standard cassette [A] holds 250 sheets and the bypass feed slot [B] feeds 1 sheet at a time.
-An optional 100 sheet cassette [C] is available.
+An optional 100 sheet cassette [C] and two types of optional paper feed unit are available.
+Refer to the separate paper feed unit service manuals for details on the optional paper feed units.